REST Assured: Penetration Testing REST APIs Using Burp Suite: Part 1 – Introduction & Configuration

 - If we right-click anywhere in the raw message, we can send it to a number of different parts of Burp Suite, but let’s start by sending it to Repeater.
 From here we can use Burp Suite’s Repeater function as basically our own Postman and we can replay this packet any number of times, performing minor manual tweaks and observing the response.
 Using Burp Suite’s Repeater, I’ll take the time to check the server’s responses to our requests while I make minor changes to the packet in different areas to see what types of error messages the server responds with.
 Once I get a feel with how many different types of error messages and responses the application yields, I’ll right-click the body of the known-good request and send it to the intruder.
 This is where it gets interesting.

 In this blog, we reviewed configuration of Burp Suite.
-In our Part 2 of this blog series (to be released Friday), we’ll review testing.
-In Part 3 (to be released Monday), we’ll review reporting.
+In our Part 2 of this blog series, we’ll review testing.
+In Part 3, we’ll review reporting.